Gibbons–Hawking–York boundary term

-In general relativity, the Gibbons–Hawking–York boundary term is a term that needs to be added to the Einstein–Hilbert action when the underlying spacetime manifold has a boundary.
+In general relativity and quantum gravity, the Gibbons–Hawking–York boundary term is a term that needs to be added to the Einstein–Hilbert action when the underlying spacetime manifold has a boundary.

 The Einstein–Hilbert action is the basis for the most elementary variational principle from which the field equations of general relativity can be defined.
-However, the use of the Einstein–Hilbert action is appropriate only when the underlying spacetime manifold $\mathcal{M}$ is closed, i.e., a manifold which is both compact and without boundary.
+However, the use of the Einstein–Hilbert action is appropriate only when the underlying spacetime manifold $\mathcal{M}$ is closed, i.e. a manifold which is both compact and without boundary.
 In the event that the manifold has a boundary $\partial\mathcal{M}$, the action should be supplemented by a boundary term so that the variational principle is well-defined.

 The necessity of such a boundary term was first realised by James W. York and later refined in a minor way by Gary Gibbons and Stephen Hawking.